ubergrape/grape-ds/docs/README.md

 yarn link react-dom
 ```

-To rebuild every time you change something in web, run this in the root directory:
+To rebuild every time you change something in web, run this in the root directory of the repository:
 ```bash
 yarn build:components:watch
 ```